hrbrmstr/newsflash/README.md

 top_text(mex)
 ```

-    ## # A tibble: 197,168 × 4
+    ## # A tibble: 200,350 x 4
     ##    station                    show           show_date         word
     ##      <chr>                   <chr>              <dttm>        <chr>
-    ## 1     CNBC Street Signs 2016-09-30 08:00:00      i
+    ##  1   MSNBC Andrea Mitchell Reports 2017-08-08 16:00:00         well
-    ## 2     CNBC Street Signs 2016-09-30 08:00:00    had
+    ##  2   MSNBC Andrea Mitchell Reports 2017-08-08 16:00:00          the
-    ## 3     CNBC Street Signs 2016-09-30 08:00:00     to
+    ##  3   MSNBC Andrea Mitchell Reports 2017-08-08 16:00:00   transcript
-    ## 4     CNBC Street Signs 2016-09-30 08:00:00  watch
+    ##  4   MSNBC Andrea Mitchell Reports 2017-08-08 16:00:00           of
-    ## 5     CNBC Street Signs 2016-09-30 08:00:00     it
+    ##  5   MSNBC Andrea Mitchell Reports 2017-08-08 16:00:00          the
-    ## 6     CNBC Street Signs 2016-09-30 08:00:00      a
+    ##  6   MSNBC Andrea Mitchell Reports 2017-08-08 16:00:00 conversation
-    ## 7     CNBC Street Signs 2016-09-30 08:00:00 couple
+    ##  7   MSNBC Andrea Mitchell Reports 2017-08-08 16:00:00         with
-    ## 8     CNBC Street Signs 2016-09-30 08:00:00     of
+    ##  8   MSNBC Andrea Mitchell Reports 2017-08-08 16:00:00     mexico's
-    ## 9     CNBC Street Signs 2016-09-30 08:00:00  times
+    ##  9   MSNBC Andrea Mitchell Reports 2017-08-08 16:00:00    president
-    ## 10    CNBC Street Signs 2016-09-30 08:00:00     he
+    ## 10   MSNBC Andrea Mitchell Reports 2017-08-08 16:00:00        tells
-    ## # ... with 197,158 more rows
+    ## # ... with 200,340 more rows

 ``` r
 head(top_text(mex, tidy=FALSE))
 ```

-    ## [1] "i had to watch it a couple of times. he was nervous. cat got his tongue whatever. trudeau, his neighbor in canada. the mexican president."
+    ## [1] "well, the transcript of the conversation with mexico's president tells us so much about the promise and the delivery on that promise. yeah. the best thing that could have happened to president pena nieto. mexicans saw that as the president standing up for the country. mexican president -- mexican president."
-    ## [2] "selectselected care about the middle east be at the economic ones are understated because we will not have to shift so much capital abroad, everyone wants to buy foreign oil. ashley: the other issue is security. some have been undone or completely scrapped for the current mexican president. something that will not get resolved on this summit. the mexican president will push back."
+    ## [2] "i had to watch it a couple of times. he was nervous. cat got his tongue whatever. trudeau, his neighbor in canada. the mexican president."
-    ## [3] "walk in, hey let's get to know each other. that is all he was ever going to do. except he was not consistent. it was never discussed. mexican president."
+    ## [3] "selectselected care about the middle east be at the economic ones are understated because we will not have to shift so much capital abroad, everyone wants to buy foreign oil. ashley: the other issue is security. some have been undone or completely scrapped for the current mexican president. something that will not get resolved on this summit. the mexican president will push back."
-    ## [4] "i'm sorry to cut you off. thank you very much. i appreciate you joining us. pint made. former mexican president fox."
+    ## [4] "walk in, hey let's get to know each other. that is all he was ever going to do. except he was not consistent. it was never discussed. mexican president."
-    ## [5] "we may have to rename it. it's going to be different. in mexico you can't succeed yourself. get to know him. the new mexican president."
+    ## [5] "i'm sorry to cut you off. thank you very much. i appreciate you joining us. pint made. former mexican president fox."
     ## [6] "we may have to rename it. it's going to be different. in mexico you can't succeed yourself. get to know him. the new mexican president."

 You can, of course, do other things with the various bits of data returned: